-A nasal (or nasopharyngeal) swab is used to diagnose upper respiratory tract infections, such as whooping cough.
-It is a quick, painless test that can be completed in your doctor's office.
+A nasal (or nasopharyngeal) swab is used to diagnose upper respiratory tract infections, such as whooping cough and COVID-19.
+It is a quick test that may feel a little uncomfortable but is not painful.

 How is a nasal swab done?

 A small, soft-tipped swab will be inserted into one or both of your nostrils and twirled a few times until it is covered in secretions.
 Only a single swab is taken for COVID-19 testing.

 The swab will be inserted quite a way in to get to the area that will give the best result.
 This may be a little uncomfortable but should not be painful.